usamec/travelling-santa/README.md

 around 7 milion
 3. Use mega\_opt to reduce length even further.
 4. Use stuff in final\_push to get length of path even more down.
-But this stuff optimizes average lenght of paths.
+But this stuff optimizes average length of paths.
 So use mega\_opt to bring paths lenghts back together.

+There is also our implementation of ILP + SAT + custom spliting pipeline.
+It's in directory ilp.
+You don't need to use it.